imzoloft/wellca-checker-tutorial/README.md

 }
 ```

-Once you are at this stage, you basically have a checker, you need to make it check email dynamically.
+In the payload, I omitted g-recaptcha-response= as it appeared unnecessary after conducting some tests.
+This raises concerns about a potential security vulnerability, indicating a possible misconfiguration in the implementation of reCAPTCHA on the website.

-This is usually done by reading a file and processing them via multi-threading.
+Once you reach this stage, you essentially have a checker that needs to dynamically verify emails.
+This is typically achieved by reading a file and processing them using multi-threading.

 ```go
 func ReadFile(fileName string) ([]string, error) {